Sansevieria leaves and their uses

 Unprocessed fiber

-Unprocessed Sansevieria fiber has a limited application, which is tying together bundles of firewood.
-However, there are many other alternatives for this application, such as the inner barks of Mopane or Silver-leaved Clusterleaf, Grewias, and other plants, bushes, or trees that are directly available in the area.
+Unprocessed Sansevieria fiber has a limited application: tying together bundles of firewood.
+However, there are many other alternatives for this application, such as the inner barks of Mopane or Silver-leaved Clusterleaf, Grewias, and other plants, bushes, or trees directly available in the area.
 The choice of material for tying firewood bundles always depends on the availability and sustainability of the resources in the specific location.

 Manufacturing crafts